Vermont Trade Schools

 The school doesn’t accept everyone who applies - it has an acceptance rate of 64%.
 Around 31% of accepted students are men, and 69% are women.

 Roughly 47% of students at UVM take out loans to pay for college.
-The average amount of student loans is $10,035 a year.
-The student loan default rate of 0.6% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $10,035 a year.
+The school reports a student loan default rate of 0.6% which is much lower than the average rate of 10.8%!

 The total student population at Community College of Vermont is 5,102, which includes 812 full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

 Roughly 14% of students at CCV take out loans to pay for college.
 The average amount of student loans is $4,687 a year.
-The school reports a student loan default rate of 2.9% which is much lower than the average rate of 10.8%!
+CCV has a 2.9% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 A typical bachelor’s-degree holder from this school earns an average of $32,264 during the early-career years.

-Roughly 63% of students at AWI take out loans to pay for college.
+63% of AWI students take out loans to afford college costs.
 The typical student loan amount is $10,804 a year.

-There are 4,137 students at Champlain in total, 3,512 of which are undergraduates, and of those, 2,325 are full-time.
+There are 3,512 undergraduates at Champlain, of which 2,325 are full-time, and there are 4,137 students altogether.
 It takes the average Champlain undergraduate about 4.1 years to complete their degree.

-About 62% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 62%.
 Of the accepted students, 42% are men and 58% are women.

 The early-career average earnings of bachelor’s-degree holders from Champlain is $46,383.